robric/wiki-contrail-controller/Kubernetes.md

 ## 11. __Installation__

-* Re-image the box with Ubuntu 16.04.2
+* Re-image all hosts with Ubuntu 16.04.2.
+Setup passwordless access to all hosts.
 * Install Docker on all the target nodes.
 Update your /etc/apt/sources.list accordingly so that it can download package from internet
 * Download contrail-ansible repo and create your inventory file.
-Setup passwordless access to all hosts.
-* Create a folder container_images inside contrail ansible playbook
+* Create a folder container_images inside contrail ansible playbook.
-* Download contrail-kubernetes-docker_< contrail-version >.tgz.
+* Download contrail-kubernetes-docker_<contrail-version>.tgz.
 Untar tgz and copy all docker image to container_images folder.
 * Run the ansible playbook: ansible-playbook  -i inventory/my-inventory site.yml